-4.ROLE OF CFM IN PRETERM INFANTS
+4. ROLE OF CFM IN PRETERM INFANTS

-Although aEEG has not been as extensively evaluated in preterm infants as in term infants aEEG may prove useful in some situations in this population.
+Although aEEG has not been as extensively evaluated in preterm infants as in term infants, aEEG may prove useful in some situations in this population, recent evidence shows that the use of aEEG in seizures and brain function evaluation in preterm newborns has been shown to be beneficial.